mmorey/mmorey.github.io/_posts/2013-12-10-automated-email-backup.md

 $ getmail -r /Users/matt/.getmail/getmail.gmail
 ```

 Depending on how much email you have the first execution of this script can take several hours.
 If you need to pause or stop the backup just `CTRL+c` the process.
-Once you are ready continue you run getmail with the same configuration and it will resume where it left off.
+Once you are ready to continue you run getmail with the same configuration and it will resume where it left off.

-Once your happy with the configuration create a bash script and make it executable.
+Once you're happy with the configuration create a bash script and make it executable.

 ```bash
 #!/usr/bin/env bash